masasidan/Triggered/README.md

 ## **Usage**
 This hack is pretty easy to use.
-All you gotta do is download the project, make sure you open the game and then launch the program. **(Although you may need to update the offsets since they get outdated.
+All you gotta do is download the project, make sure you open the game and then launch the program. **(Although you may need to update the offsets since they can get outdated after some time.
 You can easily get up-to-date offsets by using [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.cs)**.

 ## **Q&A**
 *Why have you built this for?*